 Flops on CD: A to C

-Click on the links at right to reach a specific review.
+Click on the links below to reach a specific review.

 Anastasia - OC Records

 (originally released as Anastasia Affaire - Bay Cities)

 This musical version of the play Ingrid Bergman filmed in 1956 was called Anya on Broadway in 1965, but a fine cast that included Constance Towers and Lillian Gish could not overcome poor reviews.
 Robert Wright and George Forrest, who adapted classical melodies so successfully in Kismet and Song of Norway, never gave up on this Rachmaninoff-based score.
 They revised it several times under different titles, finally re-recording it as Anastasia Affaire for the Bay Cities Label.
 It has since been re-released by OC Records with several additional tracks.